 If you’re a photographer, then you’ve probably heard of Lightroom.
 It’s one of the market’s most popular photo editing software programs.
-What might be confusing is that there are currently two versions of Lightroom: Lightroom (aka Lightroom CC) and Lightroom Classic.
+What might be confusing is that there are currently two versions of Lightroom: Lightroom Mobile (aka Lightroom CC) and Lightroom Classic.
 So, what’s the difference?
-In this blog post, let’s take a look at the features of both programs and help you decide which one is right for you.
+In this blog post, let’s look at the features of both programs and help you decide which one is right for you.

 Another factor that makes having multiple versions of Lightroom on the market is that Adobe keeps changing the names of the products.
 With the most recent name change of Lightroom CC to just Lightroom, Adobe has shown that it seems to favor the cloud-based version over Classic.
 Though Adobe says it has no plans to stop developing Lightroom Classic, you have to wonder.
 However, for now, with Classic’s capabilities still ahead of Lightroom (CC)’s, they both have a strong future.

-Lightroom Classic Features
+Overview of Lightroom Classic Features

 Lightroom Classic is a traditional desktop-based application.
 When you use Classic, your images are stored on your computer’s hard drives or local storage devices.
-Accessing your images is therefore very fast, and the storage space is only limited by the capacity of the drives attached to your computer.
+Accessing your images is very fast, and the storage space is only limited by the capacity of the drives attached to your computer.